darrylwest/node-messaging-commons/README.md

 - - -

 ## Introduction
-Library of pub/sub channel support for secure web socket messaging.
+A websocket library of pub/sub support for secure web socket messaging.

 ## API